A Silent Epidemic with loud consequences: Pollution in Peru’s Moche River

 WHAT IS IT ABOUT?

-Fra Andes til Aarhus is an environmental and cultural exhibition that brings together an installation and a short documentary film produced by the environmental NGO Saving Rivers and Lakes, in collaboration with students from Aarhus University.
+The event brings together visual panels, interactive installations, and a short documentary film, developed by the environmental NGO Saving Rivers and Lakes in collaboration with students from Aarhus University.

 Visitors are invited to explore, engage, and interact with the exhibition, connecting with rivers, people, and nature across Peru and Denmark.